BY CNAAN LIPHSHIZ

 AMSTERDAM (JTA) – Last year, Ron Simpson was still managing talent for a living.
 But recently, Simpson, a 34-year-old Jewish marketing professional and producer from Amsterdam with no experience in running a restaurant, launched an international chain of eateries with a partner.
 It is so wildly popular and innovative that seasoned food critics are celebrating it as a cultural symbol and zeitgeist indicator.

 Simpson and partner Julien Zaal took a good concept, found a small space, filled it with the essentials they needed from Nella Food Equipment and created an Instagram account.
 As it turns out, this was all they needed to take this Dutch capital city’s oversaturated restaurant sector by storm.
+Of course, their food had to be good to receive the sort of following they were getting from the public.
+With this sudden rise in customers and business, this restaurant had to start looking for a more effective way of completing their operations.
+Thankfully, there were POS systems, much like the one that Revel Systems offers, available at that time.
+A good POS system can help a restaurant in many ways, from mobile orders to inventory management.
+That’s why they are so widely used in the restaurant industry.

 Oh, and avocados.
 Lots of avocados.
 About 10,000 succulent, Hass avocados each week, to be exact.